shmcminn/digitalframeworks-spring19/README.md

 **Syllabus and assignments**: TKTK

 **Description**: Reporters find news all the time talking to people and unearthing their secrets.
 In this class, we're going to do the same — but with data.
 This is not a graphic design or programming class, but a course that will teach you how to use the thousands (millions?) of datasets available to reporters in order to break news and help inform our readers.
-By the end of this course, you should:
+By the end of this course, you should be able to:

 * Find datasets relevant to a story you're reporting
 * Process and clean data